FAQ

 Re-verification - 9.99 EUR

 You want a fresh snapshot of the data right now.
-Creates a new report with a new PDF and a new 90-day window of online access + alerts.
+Creates a new report with a new PDF and a new 90-day window of online access + alerts (email, plus SMS if you've confirmed your phone in Settings).
 Useful when you want to double-check before signing, paying a milestone, or closing out.
 Example: "Signing the contract tomorrow, want to confirm everything again".

 Continuous Protection - 24 / 49 / 69 EUR